curegit/eqlm/README.md

 # Eqlm

-CLI tool to manipulate images in various ways
+A CLI tool to manipulate images in various ways

 ## Examples